 When spending any time in Chiang Mai, you will eventually hear someone mentioning a trip to Pai.
 It is a small town in the Mae Hong Son Province of northern Thailand.
 It sits in a valley on the banks of the Pai River.
-Pai is known for its laid-back atmosphere, bohemian styles, and picturesque scenic landscapes but often overlooked for its culinary attributes.
+Pai is known for its laid-back atmosphere, bohemian style, and picturesque scenic landscapes.
+Though it is often overlooked for its culinary attributes.
 Surrounded by some of the most gorgeous and fertile lands Thailand has to offer they can produce and grow high-quality ingredients.

 Chef Ton owner of LeDu Bangkok whose restaurant rated #37 in 2017 Asia’s 50 Best Restaurants list, in partnership with the Reverie Siam spearhead this endeavor.
 The objective was to gather and use all local ingredients within Pai.
 So, we had the unique opportunity to follow the chef as he visited the local farms, from the manual harvesting in the rice fields to choosing livestock.
 All ingredients were locally sourced from organic and sustainable to construct an unforgettable luxury dining experience that would be hosted at the Reverie Siam.